jprjr/docker-ubuntu-stack/postfix/README.md

 This is my attempt to setup Postfix in Docker.
 Inspired by [mailinabox](https://github.com/mail-in-a-box/mailinabox).

+**This is still very experimental.
+Please do not run this in production!**

 ## How to use this darn thing?

 Well right now, I'm still working on getting other images setup, so I haven't fully tested this yet.
 But here's what